-- 4. Expand the entry for your new Satellite Box interface by clicking the "+" sign immediately to its left. - 5.
-Click the 800x600 Layout to select it.
+- 4. Expand the entry for your new Satellite Box interface by clicking the "+" sign immediately to its left. - Click the Large Format to select it, and then click Large Landscape(Standard) in the properties pane on the right.
 The Interface Layout for the Satellite Box displays on the right:

-Note: 800 x 600 is the resolution typically used for a PC viewer.
-Some "netbooks" will run the Viewer in 800 x 480 mode.
+Note: Large Landscape (Standard) is the resolution typically used for a PC viewer.
+Some "netbooks" will run the Viewer in Large Landscape (Wide) mode.